JessyDL/paradigm/readme.md

 [CMake ]( http://cmake.org/) 3.11 or higher is required on all platforms.

 ### Creating the project files
 You can build the libraries using the provided build.sh file that can be invoked, or by invoking cmake directly.
-The build.sh just helps you to set up a workspace and sets some critical defines that will be used in the build process.
+The build.py just helps you to set up a workspace and sets some critical defines that will be used in the build process.

-So far only MSVC (2017) and CLang (6.0.0) are supported compilers.
-The project will likely incorrectly generate for other compilers.
+So far only MSVC (2019), and CLang (6.0.0) with LLVM 7 - 8 and libc++ are supported.
+The project will likely incorrectly generate for other compilers/setups.

+If lost, the docker folder contains a setup environment for both linux (ubuntu), as well as windows.
+You can see all dependencies your platform needs right there.

-#### build.sh
+#### build.py
-The build script accepts settings preceding with the `-` character, and values follow after the `=` character, for example to set the Vulkan version you can write `-VULKAN_VERSION="1.1.82.1"`.
-Some values are flags, and don't need a value after them such as the CLEAN_CMAKE parameter that can be invoked by writing `-c`.
-To see all possible arguments, check the start of the build script, where all options are declared.
+The build script is a helper script to set everything up quick and easy.
+It will generate a solution in the `/project_file/{generator}/{architecture}/` folder by default, and when building it will output to `/builds/{generator}/{architecture}/`.
+You can tweak various settings and values, you'll find them at the top of the `build.py` file.
 #### cmake
 The less easy way, but perhaps better and easier to integrate.
-The values that are required to be set can be seen in the cmake invocation in build.sh, but will be repeated here:
+The values that are required to be set can be seen in the cmake invocation in build.py, but will be repeated here:
 -DBUILD_DIRECTORY="path/to/where/to/build/to" (not to be confused with where the project files will be)
 -DVULKAN_ROOT: path to install location of the vulkan SDK (excluding the version part).
--DVULKAN_VERSION: string based value that is a 1-1 match with a installed vulkan SDK instance.
+-DVULKAN_VERSION: string based value that is a 1-1 match with an installed vulkan SDK instance.

 ## Examples
 Following are some examples that showcase various usages of this project, click the image to go to the repository.